TungstenTransformation/AutoAdvancedZoneLocator/README.md

 # PDF Form to Kofax Transformation
 This converts a PDF document to an XML file that you can use inside
-- download and install git. (https://git-scm.com/downloads)
+- download and install git (https://git-scm.com/downloads)
 - download and install node.js (https://nodejs.org/en/)
 - download and install pdf2json (https://github.com/modesty/pdf2json)
 - at the commandline type the following